mynk-tmr/notes/ReactJS/Beginner.md

 ## React Reconciliation

-The process through which React updates the Browser DOM fast and efficiently.
+The process through which React updates Browser DOM fast and efficiently.
 It's a 3 step process

 **Trigger** : a re-render is triggered when *state/prop* changes